 Another type of rice cake is bibingka, traditionally made from galapong (milled glutinous rice), coconut milk, margarine, and sugar.
-It is usually served during fiestas and during the Christmas season.
+It is usually served during fiestas and the Christmas season.
 It is traditionally cooked in clay pots lined with leaves.
 There are also other varieties of bibingka cooked differently and garnished with cheese, and paired with hot chocolate, or kapeng barako, a pure strong coffee in the Philippines.

 “Ginataan” refers to food cooked in coconut milk.
-Ginataang bilo-bilo is a sweet treat made of sticky rice balls and other of tropical ingredients such as tapioca pearls, yams, sweet potatoes, plantain bananas and jackfruit and coconut milk.
+Ginataang bilo-bilo is a sweet treat made of sticky rice balls and other tropical ingredients such as tapioca pearls, yams, sweet potatoes, plantain bananas, and jackfruit and coconut milk.
 Its taste can be comparable to a fruit salad, though it is best served hot.

-Halayang ube, or ube jam is a Filipino dessert made from boiled and mashed purple yam, mixed with coconut milk, condensed milk, cheese and butter.
-It can be eaten on its own or can be used as topping for other desserts like ice cream, cake, filling for hopia and so on.
+Halayang ube or ube jam is a Filipino dessert made from boiled and mashed purple yam, mixed with coconut milk, condensed milk, cheese, and butter.
+It can be eaten on its own or can be used as topping for other desserts like ice cream, cake, filling for hopia, and so on.

 Otap (sometimes spelled as Utap) is an oval-shaped puff pastry cookie and is commonly found in Cebu where it originated.
-It has a flaky, brittle and crumpled surface that is sprinkled with sugar.
-Eating this pastry would entail cautiousness, as fragments and bits of sugar may fall on the floor as you take a scrumptious bite.
+It has a flaky, brittle, and crumpled surface that is sprinkled with sugar.
+Eating this pastry would entail cautiousness, as fragments and bits of sugar may fall on the floor as you take a delicious bite.
 It usually consists of a combination of flour, shortening, coconut, and sugar.

 Ginanggang (also spelled guinanggang or ginang-gang) is a snack food of grilled skewered bananas brushed with margarine and sprinkled with white sugar.
-The name literally means “grilled” in Cebuano.
+The name means “grilled” in Cebuano.
 Same as banana snacks maruya and banana cue, ginanggang also uses saba variety of Philippine banana.
-It is more frequently found in the streets of Visayas and Mindanao.
+It is frequently found in the streets of Visayas and Mindanao.

 Kwek kwek, also known as tokneneng, is a popular Filipino street food made by deep-frying hard-boiled quail eggs that are covered with orange batter.
 It is fried until crispy, then served with a sweet-and-sour style dipping sauce.

 Polvorón is a Filipino-style shortbread made with brown, toasted rice flour, powdered milk, sugar, butter, and sometimes mixed with nuts.
-Flour is toasted over frying pan, once golden brown, it is placed on a mixing bowl to combine with other ingredients.
-It’s a popular dessert that the renowned Goldilocks pastry chain also offers this product in its shelves.
+Flour is toasted over the frying pan, once golden brown, it is placed on a mixing bowl to combine with other ingredients.
+It’s a popular dessert that the renowned Goldilocks pastry chain also offers this product on its shelves.